Eurasian Crane (Grus grus) portrait, Hornborga, Sweden.

 NEXT STEPS

-In February 2022, we began a 12-month development phase for Cairngorms Cranes, which involves planning all aspects of the project’s delivery, consulting local communities and stakeholders, and working through The Scottish Code for Conservation Translocations, to ensure we undertake the necessary assessments for a successful reintroduction.
+Cairngorms Cranes has completed a 12-month development phase, which involved planning all aspects of the project’s delivery, consulting local communities and stakeholders, and working through The Scottish Code for Conservation Translocations, to ensure we undertake the necessary assessments for a successful reintroduction.

-Cairngorms Cranes is led by SCOTLAND: The Big Picture with support from Wildland Ltd and Kincraig & Vicinity Community Council.
-We seek advisory input from a range of other stakeholders and experts, including NatureScot and the Wildfowl & Wetlands Trust, the lead partner in the Great Crane Project.
+Cairngorms Cranes is led by SCOTLAND: The Big Picture with support from Wildland Ltd and Kincraig and Vicinity Community Council.
+We seek advisory input from a range of other stakeholders and experts, including NatureScot and the Wildfowl and Wetlands Trust, the lead partner in the Great Crane Project.

 #WildlifeComeback